Enquire now

 Do you tend to bruise easily or experience abdominal pain and swelling often?
 If yes, then you must get yourself checked for liver disease.
 These symptoms are often because of the growing liver disease.
 The liver is a metabolic powerhouse in the human body, playing an important role in maintaining overall health and well-being.
 However, unfortunately, due to constant lifestyle changes and hectic work-life schedules, the cases of liver diseases are growing rapidly.
 It has become a concern nowadays, affecting millions of people across the globe.

-If you suspect that you might have liver disease, make sure to book your appointment with one of the best multispecialty hospitals in Kolkata, named The Calcutta Medical Research Institute.
+If you suspect that you might have liver disease, make sure to book your appointment with one of the best gastroenterologists in Kolkata, at the Calcutta Medical Research Institute.
 The qualified and highly experienced healthcare professionals will ensure the proper diagnosis and treatment solution that’s suitable for you.

-Additionally, in this blog, we will try covering everything related to liver diseases like their causes, symptoms, diagnosis, and treatment options.
-Please note that this write-up is for informative purposes and we do not promote overlooking the doctor’s consultation in any way.
+Additionally, in this blog, we will try to cover everything related to liver diseases, like their causes, symptoms, diagnosis, and treatment options.
+Please note that this write-up is for informative purposes, and we do not promote overlooking the gastroenterologist’s consultation in any way.

 What is Liver Disease?